Vierling, Phils star on defense, end Mets' 6-game win streak - WHIZ News

 The Mets lead the division.
 The Phillies, second in the wild-card race, are 9 1/2 games behind New York with Atlanta in between them.

-In the ninth, Vierling caught a shallow flyball by pinch-hitter Daniel Vogelbach and threw out Marte at the plate.
+In the ninth, Vierling caught a shallow flyball by pinch-hitter Daniel Vogelbach and threw out Marte at the plate for the first outfield assist of his career.

-In the 10th, Vierling was the automatic runner and advanced to third on a groundout by Bryson Stott.
-Vierling then tested Marte’s arm in right by racing home on Hoskins’ fly against Mychal Givens (6-3) and scored when the throw one-hopped past catcher Tomás Nido’s glove.
+“If he lifted the ball, I had an idea it probably would be in my direction,” Vierling said.

+Through an interpreter, Marte said “rhe anticipation was to go home on a play like that — the situation of the game, the way it was, it’s a flyball.”

 Mets star Max Scherzer and Suárez each gave up one run in seven innings.